michael-green-143/Check-In-Check-Out-App/README.md

 | Shak Ali |
 | Jon Meli |
 ## Next steps for readme (this file)
 We need to work as a team to figure out what else should be in this readme file.
-We need a better description and documentation on stuff and more
+We need a better description and documentation (could go in Wiki section on Git) on stuff and more